Renewable Energy Innovations: Program Insights

 How are graduates of this program leading in clean energy?

 I see graduates of the MEL in Clean Energy Engineering taking leadership roles in companies.
 This doesn’t always happen right after graduation, but within a short time, they are moving into positions where they are leading projects and teams.
+Many of our graduates have found great satisfaction in working with remote Indigenous communities to find energy solutions that are affordable and appropriate.
+These communities currently depend on diesel for electricity generation and their dwellings are often outdated.

 Technical expertise is important, but equally important is knowing the right approach, being respectful of local culture and traditional use of land, and being able to communicate effectively to help communities make the decisions that are best for them.
 Again, it comes back to being an integrator.